-Gunman opens fire in Moscow service center, kills 2 people
+Gunman opens fire in Moscow services center, kills 2 people

-MOSCOW (AP) — A gunman opened fire in a Moscow city customer services facility, killing two people Tuesday and wounding three others, city authorities said.
+MOSCOW (AP) — A gunman opened fire in a Moscow government services center and killed two people Tuesday, reportedly after being told to put on a face mask, authorities and Russia media said.
+Four other people were wounded.

 Moscow Mayor Sergei Sobyanin said on Twitter that a suspect was detained.
 Sobyanin didn’t offer any details about the assailant or his possible motive, saying only that the incident took place in the southeast of the city.